 Since this document was written in 2002, PayPal has evolved its services to seemingly become slightly less abritary in their requirements.
 For instance, entities giving donations using PayPal are not required to sign up to PayPal in order to give.
 Other additions to and clarifications from PayPal include:

-• Transactions can be made in one of five currencies: US$, Can$, £sterling, € or Yen.
-It is possible to pay in one currency, which is converted by PayPal to another currency (fee: exchange rate + 2.85%)
+• Transactions can now be made in one of eighteen currencies.
+It is possible to pay in one currency, which is converted by PayPal to another currency (fees are listed here, they do not include any exchange rate fees or costs).

 • Businesses or consumers with an e-mail address can send and receive payments online, provided they are willing to conform to PayPal’s collection of personal data, such as bank account and associated credit card details.